ozoneapi/tecban-developer-portal/specification/resources and data models/pisp/README.md

 **[Domestic Payment Consents API](domestic-payment-consents.md)**

-  - There is no MAX ‘InstructedAmount/Amount' mandated by Tide API.
-50,000 GBP is the default maximum when opening a Tide account, but thresholds can be managed by the customer.
-Tide suggest PISP notify the PSU that the same limits apply as in their Tide app.
+  - There is no MAX ‘InstructedAmount/Amount' mandated by TecBan API.
+50,000 GBP is the default maximum when opening a TecBan account, but thresholds can be managed by the customer.
+TecBan suggest PISP notify the PSU that the same limits apply as in their TecBan app.
 It is possible from time to time that `domestic-payment-consents` is authorised but payment initiation fails due to account limits.
   - InstructedAmount/Currency must be GBP
   - RemittanceInformation/Reference is mandatory field and must adhere to the following: